Promoting international agricultural research by placing experts

 The choice of places and applicants is made according to demand and partner and takes into account the possibilities of cooperation and networking with other technical cooperation projects.

-Since the end of 2018, eight integrated experts from this project have been placed in partner centres in Egypt, Ghana, Honduras, Kenya, Malawi, Tanzania, Thailand and Uganda.
+Since the end of 2018, 31 integrated experts from this project have been placed in partner centres in Egypt, Ethiopia, Ghana, Honduras, India, Indonesia, Kenya, Kyrgyzstan, Columbia, Malawi, Marocco, Mexico, Nigeria, Peru, Philippines, Sri Lanka, Tanzania, Thailand, Uganda and Viet Nam.
 The cooperation achieves its results by providing training for the scientific experts at the research centres and by sharing the adapted agricultural innovations in farming practices in future.
-The specific results stemming from these approaches are anticipated in the course of the coming years.